AGreen0/AGreen0.github.io/README.md

 ![Uni Logo](LeedsLogo.png)
 # 5990M: Introduction to Programming for Geographical Information Analysis - Core Skills

+## About Me

+I am student at the University of Leeds studying for a Masters in Geographical Information Systems (GIS).
+The GitHub repository linked is for Assignment 1 of my current 'Introduction to Programming' module.

 ## Assignment 1: Building a Simple Agent Based Model (ABM)

 #### This source code, written in Python, generates a simple agent based model.